luvsharma19/api-testing/README.md

 You can go through the folder structure of the api-testing module to get familier with testing framework.
 Also, all the Pytest commands will work for this testing framework also.

-Please feel free to provide you feedback and contribute to this project by creating a pull request.
+Please feel free to provide your feedback and contribute to this project by creating a pull request.
 You can also reach me via email - luvsharma1931@yahoo.com